-- "3 in 1" process (self-assessment, online orientation, and abbreviated ed plan) which was a highlight by State Chancellor's Office will continue as well as updates to the online orientation - Explore additional ways to assist students with better understanding their ed plans and their course selection process. - Look at student feedback from CCSSEE or SS survey - 2. a.
+- "3 in 1" process (self-assessment, online orientation, and abbreviated ed plan) which was commended by the State Chancellor's Office will continue as well as updates to the online orientation. - Plan to increase the number of students completing orientation through outreach, marketing, and utilization of Orientation Facilitators. - Explore additional ways to assist students in better understanding the development of their abbreviated education plans and their course selection process as part of the online orientation.

+- Review student feedback from satisfaction surveys and incorporate their suggestions for improvement in the orientation process. - 2. a.
 How many students were provided orientation services in 2014-15?